-IV.
+New employees (including regular and extra help employees, interns, and volunteers); and

+All personnel hired after July 1, 1975, with access to criminal offender record information, as required by the California DOJ and the California Code of Regulations Section 703(d).

+FBI Background Checks

+In addition to submitting to fingerprinting and DOJ background checks, the following categories of employees, contractors, and subcontractors are required to submit to an FBI background check as a condition of employment:

+Current and new employees (including regular, extra help, interns, volunteers, building maintenance, and custodial staff) who are hired, assigned or transferred to the District Attorney’s Office or Sheriff's Office and its divisions (Special Investigations Unit, Coroner, and Sergeant in Animal Services).

+Current employees (including regular and extra help employees and interns and volunteers) having direct access to criminal offender record information.

+Current and new employees (including regular, extra help, interns, and volunteers) who transfer, demote, or are promoted into a classification where the employees have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired as provided in Penal Code Section 11105.3.

+Current and new employees (including regular, extra help, interns, and volunteers) who transfer, demote, or who are promoted into a classification where the employees have direct access to FTI, in accordance with 26 US Code Section 6103 and IRS Publication 1075 Tax Information Security Guidelines for Federal, State and Local Agencies (Publication 1075).

+Per the terms of their contract with the County, contractors and subcontractors who have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired as provided in Penal Code Section 11105.3.

+Per the terms of their contract with the County, contractors and subcontractors who have direct access to FTI, in accordance with 26 US Code Section 6103 and IRS Publication 1075 Tax Information Security Guidelines for Federal, State and Local Agencies (Publication 1075).

 FINGERPRINTING PROCEDURE

-A. Fingerprinting New Employees
+Fingerprinting and DOJ Background Checks for New Employees

-1. Human Resources will refer all employees (excluding peace officer categories) to the Sheriff’s Department for fingerprinting on a “Request for Live Scan Service” form supplied by the Department of Justice, as that form may be amended from time to time, along with a photocopy of a picture identification of the employee.
+Human Resources will refer all new employees (excluding peace officer categories) to the Sheriff’s Office or authorized fingerprint agency for fingerprinting on a “Request for Live Scan Service” form supplied by the DOJ, along with a photocopy of a picture identification of the employee.

-2. The Sheriff’s Department will submit the fingerprint information electronically to the Department of Justice.
-The Department of Justice will process the request and will electronically forward the results of the background check and any State Summary Criminal History Information directly to the Records Security Officer.
+The Sheriff’s Office or authorized fingerprint agency will submit the fingerprint information electronically to the DOJ.
+The DOJ will process the request and will electronically forward the results of the background check and any State Summary Criminal History Information directly to the Records Security Officer.

+The DOJ provides a response within seventy-two (72) hours of submission of fingerprint information.
+If DOJ does not respond within seventy-two (72) hours, the Records Security Officer shall immediately follow up by calling the DOJ or by completing an “Applicant Fingerprint Transaction Follow-up Request” form supplied by the DOJ.

-3. The Records Security Officer shall maintain a log or spreadsheet listing all persons who have been fingerprinted.
-If the results of the criminal background check from the Department of Justice indicate that there is no criminal history on the employee, the Records Security Officer shall note that information on the log or spreadsheet.
-The Records Security Officer shall also create a label and place it inside the front cover of the employee’s file indicating the Department of Justice response date.
-For extra help employees who do not have employee files, notation of the Department of Justice Response Date shall be made on the extra help employee’s Personnel Action Request (PAR) form.
-After making the notations described above, the Records Security Officer shall immediately delete the results of the criminal background check from the computer.
+The Records Security Officer shall maintain a log or spreadsheet listing all persons who have been fingerprinted.
+If the results of the criminal background check from the DOJ indicate that there is no criminal history on the employee, the Records Security Officer shall note that information on the log or spreadsheet.
+The Records Security Officer shall also create a label and place it inside the front cover of the employee’s file showing the DOJ response date.
+For extra help employees who do not have employee files, notation of the DOJ’s Response Date shall be made on the extra help employee’s Personnel Action Request (PAR) form.
+After making the notations described above, the Records Security Officer shall immediately delete the results of the criminal background check from their computer.